TheOnlyRew/doc_builder/quickstart.md

 }
 ---

+This time, I'm going to see about importing changes from a new branch created in the subtree repo.
+Check out how I've fixed a bunch of spelling mistakes.

 In this tutorial, we'll share some quick start installers for OSX, as well as provide instructions for building a [five-node](http://basho.com/why-your-riak-cluster-should-have-at-least-five-nodes/)